Annabelle Smith became our 3rd Leach-Seasalt Apprentice in Autumn 2017.

-History of the Seasalt Bursary
+History of the Bursary

-In 2013, Seasalt's Founder, Neil Chadwick, came up with the idea of the Seasalt Bursary to support a new trainee at the Leach Pottery and in 2014 the search began.
-Applications from as far afield as Spain and the USA, but in the event the first apprentice, Callum Trudgeon, came from just a few streets away from the Pottery.
+In 2013, Seasalt's Founder, Neil Chadwick, came up with the idea of the Seasalt Bursary to support a new trainee at the Leach Pottery - in 2014 the search began.
+Applications from as far afield as Spain and the USA were received, but in the event the first apprentice, Callum Trudgeon, came from just a few streets away from the Pottery.

-Callum Trudgeon, Seasalt Apprentice 2014-15: "I always wanted to be a ‘maker’ but I thought I would have to leave Cornwall to have any chance of a meaningful career.
+“I always wanted to be a ‘maker’ but I thought I would have to leave Cornwall to have any chance of a meaningful career.
 I was born in St Ives, so being able to work and study here is fantastic.
 Opportunities to work at a pottery with this kind of history and reputation are hard to come by.
 It’s a special place and I feel very lucky so I’ve put my all into this apprenticeship."